Oscar Isaac: Early life and education

 At age 14, Isaac and his bandmates performed Nirvana's "Rape Me" at a talent show and lost.
 He attended Santaluces Community High School and graduated in 1998.
 Isaac joined a Christian ska punk band named The Blinking Underdogs, which enjoyed some success, opening for Green Day.
 During this time, Isaac took a two-day workshop with a casting director and won a brief part in the independent film Illtown (1998).

 A chance encounter with artistic director John Rodaz at the Area Stage Company in Miami Beach resulted in several roles on stage.
 Isaac next secured parts in Joseph Adler's 2000 productions of This Is Our Youth and Side Man at GableStage.
-To avoid getting typecast as a "Latino gangster", he used Isaac as his surname at auditions.
-In his own words, "Being called Oscar Hernández in Miami is like being called John Smith; there are 15 pages of us in the phone book."
+To avoid getting typecast as a "Latino gangster", he used Isaac as his surname at auditions."
 To support himself financially, he worked as an orderly at the hospital where his father worked.

-Unsure about his career choice, Isaac considered enlisting in the Marines at one point.
+Isaac considered enlisting in the Marines at one point.
 His father initially disapproved of this, but Isaac had recruiters convince him.
 Once he had taken the exam, Isaac said he wanted to do combat photography in military reserve, a job they did not offer.
 Instead, he studied performing arts at Miami Dade College and continued to act in plays.
 During a trip to New York City to play a young Fidel Castro in an Off-Broadway production of the play When it's Cocktail Time in Cuba, he successfully auditioned to study at the Juilliard School.
 While a student there, he was cast in a production of Macbeth and worked on the film All About the Benjamins (2002).
 Isaac graduated from Juilliard with a Bachelor of Fine Arts degree in 2005.